Array ( [0] => Array ( [name] => Czech Republic [parent] => Array ( [name] => Europe ) ) )

-Prague Spring - The International Music Festival in the capital of Bohemia
+Prague Spring - The International Music Festival amid Bohemia in bloom

-- Prague’s celebrated Spring Festival returns for its 80th edition and remains one of the most illustrious in Europe.
+- Prague’s celebrated Spring Festival remains one of the most illustrious in Europe, and the city is at its loveliest in May.

 - Talks on the music by Dr Michael Downes, Director of Music at the University of St Andrews.